Panasonic LX100 vs Pentax KP

-With 24.1MP, the KP offers a higher resolution than the LX100 (12.7MP), but the KP has smaller individual pixels (pixel pitch of 3.90μm versus 4.21μm for the LX100).
-Yet, the KP is a much more recent model (by 2 years and 4 months) than the LX100, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
+With 24.1MP, the KP offers a higher resolution than the LX100 (12.7MP), but the KP nevertheless has marginally larger individual pixels (pixel pitch of 3.90μm versus 3.82μm for the LX100) due to its larger sensor.
+Moreover, the KP is a much more recent model (by 2 years and 4 months) than the LX100, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the KP has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Unlike the LX100, the KP has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

 The Panasonic Lumix DMC-LX100 has a native sensitivity range from ISO 200 to ISO 25600, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Pentax KP are ISO 100 to ISO 819200 (no boost).